Rounak Jain Jan 16, 2020 No Comments

 Now let us compare some of the other features closely to generate a better understanding of the two tools.

 Tableau provides both on-premise and on cloud options whereas Power BI has a Software as a Service (SaaS) deployment model.
-Power BI Premium needs to be purchased to avail of the on-premise deployment.
+One must purchase Power BI Premium to avail of the on-premise deployment.
 To say in other words, Tableau allows deployment on a local server or Amazon Web Services (AWS), Google Cloud Platform or Microsoft Azure.
 On the other hand, Power BI is available only on MS Azure.
 Tableau is more flexible with its deployment options over Power BI.

 Tableau runs on both the Windows and a Mac Operating System whereas Power BI is a Windows application only, which means it doesn’t run on a mac.

 Power BI not only has a very intuitive user interface but is also easy to understand and use by all.
 On the other hand, Tableau is easy to grasp for someone experienced in Data Analysis but turns out a bit difficult for common users.